investigating wage theft and unpaid overtime claims

 Common targets of wage and hour lawsuits in recent years have been retailers, restaurants, construction companies, banks and manufacturers.
 Any worker who has experienced unpaid wages from their employer may have a case and should contact an experienced employment claims attorney.

-Tip Pooling Violations
+What Are Tip Pooling Violations?

 Workers relying on tips, particularly in the food and beverage industry, have rights under federal and Ohio law.
 However, sometimes employers in hospitality and service jobs try to take advantage of employees, and violate fair labor law.
 In tip pooling arrangements, the following must be satisfied:

 The distribution of tips must follow a consistent formula